TobiasWeis/gpslapse/README.md

-pse grabber and renderer for automotive sequences
+timelapse grabber and renderer for automotive sequences

 Usage: